eR-Biostat/Courses/Inference/Sample Size/README.md

 # The >eR-Biostat initiative
 ## Sample size calculation using R

-This course presents methods for sample size calculation using R This is an **online** course which was developed by Marc Lavielle within his initiative **statistics in action with R** (http://sia.webpopix.org/).
+This course presents methods for sample size calculation using R. The course is developed at a master level by Martin Otava.
 R code for all examples illustrated in the course is available online.
 In addtion, slides and YouTube tutorials are avilable in the repositories of the course.

 The course contents:
 * Sample size calculation for normal endpoints.